fnalways/terminus-docs/docs/manual/get-started/create-terminus-name.md

 - **Create with VC**: Recommended for individual and organizational users that require enhanced security and more distinctive names through VC binding.

 ::: tip NOTE
 This section focuses on creating individual Terminus Names.
-If you want to create a Terminus Name for organizational uses, refer to [Create a Organization Terminus Name](../terminus-space/org-terminus-name.md).
+If you want to create a Terminus Name for organizational uses, refer to [Create an Organization Terminus Name](../terminus-space/host-domain.md).
 :::

 <Tabs>